yugabyte/yugabyte-db/cloud/grafana/README.md

 To import the YugabyteDB Grafana dashboard, please see this [Grafana documentation link](https://grafana.com/docs/grafana/latest/reference/export_import/#importing-a-dashboard).

-This dashboard tested with Grafana v6.0.0 and v7.0.3.
+This dashboard was tested with Grafana v6.0.0 and v7.0.3.

 ## Best Practice:
 - Set --metric_node_name flag in YugabyteDB configuration to get proper node name in YugabyteDB dashboard.